CBAM: Carbon Border Adjustment Mechanism

 CBAM is being rolled out by the European Commission (EC).
 The Environmental Protection Agency (EPA) is the competent body in Ireland.
 The Revenue Commissioners will provide the EC and EPA with customs data, so the regulators have a clear picture of what CBAM goods are being imported and by who.

-The main focus of the Transitional Period for importers is the quarterly reporting of embedded carbon emissions.
-Embedded emissions must be reported on at the factory level, which means there is a considerable amount of data that needs to be collected.
+Embedded emissions must be reported on for all CBAM goods, which means there is a considerable amount of data that needs to be collected.
 The importer of the goods is responsible for the reporting, with reports to be submitted to the CBAM Transitional Registry by the end of the month following the quarter.
+This data is a combination of the importers customs data and the embedded emissions provided by the non-EU supplier.

 How SwiftFile can help

 The introduction of new regulations invariably present challenges to those businesses affected by them.
-The CBAM reporting requirements are particularly detailed, and importers of steel, cement and fertilisers are at the sharp end.
-SwiftFile can help businesses get clarity on their new carbon reporting obligation.
-We can advise on the steps to take to ensure CBAM compliance.
+The CBAM calculations are particularly complex, and importers of steel, cement and fertilisers are at the sharp end.
+SwiftFile can help businesses get clarity on this new requirement.
+We are helping importers get on top of CBAM by advising on: